 \section{Introduction}

 The Grassmannian-like coset model \cite{CHR1306,BK1990} plays an important role for the matrix generalization of $AdS_3$ higher spin theory \cite{PV1,PV2}, according to the observation of \cite{CH1812}.
-For example, the central charge in this coset model by taking the infinity limit of the level becomes the one in the asymptotic symmetry of the matrix generalization of $AdS_3$ higher spin theory.
-The `charged' spin-$2,3$ currents where the OPEs between the spin-$1$ currents and these currents have the simple poles and the `neutral' spin-$2,3$ currents where the OPE between the spin-$1$ currents and the neutral spin-$3$ current does not have any singular terms, by using the coset realization (See also \cite{GKO1,GKO2,BBSS1}), are found in \cite{CH1812} explicitly.
+For example, in this coset model in the large $k$, the central charge reproduces the one in the asymptotic symmetry of the matrix generalization of $AdS_3$ higher spin theory.
+The `charged' spin-$2,3$ currents and the `neutral' spin-$2,3$ currents are found in \cite{CH1812} explicitly by using the coset realization (See also \cite{GKO1,GKO2,BBSS1}).
+The OPEs of the spin-$1$ currents with the charged spin-$2,3$ currents have simple poles while the OPE of the spin-$1$ currents with the neutral spin-$3$ current does not have any singular terms.
 The conjecture by \cite{GG1011} can be obtained from this coset model by level rank duality for the particular value of the parameter (without matrix generalization).
 At the specific 't Hooft-like coupling constant, the above coset model provides the `rectangular' (or matrix valued) $W$ algebra \cite{AM}.
-In \cite{Ahn2011}, the OPE between the charged spin-$2$ current and itself is obtained for generic parameters and the infinity limit of the level is determined explicitly \footnote{The OPEs between the (charged) spin-$1$ currents (and the charged spin-$2$ currents) and the neutral spin-$3$ current are determined also.}.
+In \cite{Ahn2011}, the OPE of the charged spin-$2$ current with itself is obtained for generic parameters and the large $k$ limit is determined explicitly \footnote{The OPEs of the (charged) spin-$1$ currents (and the charged spin-$2$ currents) with the neutral spin-$3$ current are determined also.}.